Beyond the thunderdome – pigshit and LNG

 Few movies have left deeper marks on me than the tale of Mad Max.
 The lone warrior roaming the wasteland of a post-apocalyptic civilization – or at least what passes for it in the trilogy.

-But as much as I liked the action, the third part had impressed me most for its hog lagoons.
+But as much as I liked the action, the third part impressed me most because of its hog lagoons.
 In Beyond the Thunderdome, an army of pigs swarms beneath Bartertown, one of the last semi-civilized outposts.
-The pigshit produces methane which keeps the lights of the town going and vehicles fuelled.
+The pigshit produces methane which keeps the lights of the town going and vehicles fueled.

 In reality, swine manure produces just as much methane as any other manure.
 The specific methane yield from swine manure runs anywhere from 0,1 to 0,4 m3 CH4/VS depending on how fresh the manure is and what the pigs have been fed.
 Beef manure runs generally a bit lower.
 It all depends on what the animals have been fed but in general, pigs are incredibly efficient feed converters.